- 1 Microscopy settings

 Pleomorphic when having different sizes and shapes.
 This often correlates with an increased nucleus to cytoplasm ratio.
 These features generally favor malignancy in the evaluation of suspected malignancies.

 There are also eye pieces that show a ruler in the field of view, but make sure you match it with the correct objective and other settings to make the measurement valid.
+A calibration slide is more robust because of such sources of error.

 Counts per mm2